lumen-limitless/template-next/README.md

 ### Prerequisites

-Before you begin, ensure you have Node.js and npm (Node Package Manager) installed.
+Before you begin, ensure you have Node.js and pnpm installed.

 ### Installation